A BRIEF HISTORY OF LANCASTER, LANCASHIRE, ENGLAND

 A canal from Lancaster to Preston opened in 1792 and the Lune aqueduct opened in 1797.

 Meanwhile in Georgian Lancaster amenities improved.
 In 1781 a dispensary where the poor could obtain free medicines opened.
 The Grand Theatre was built in 1781 and the Old Town Hall was built in 1783.

 Furthermore new houses were built in Lancaster in the late 18th century.
-Dalton Square was laid out about 1784 by a man of that name.
+Dalton Square was laid out about 1784 by a man named John Dalton.
 He also built the neighboring streets and named them after members of his own family.

 In 1801 at the time of the first census Lancaster had a population of just over 6,000.
 By the end of the century, it had risen to 25,000.
 Most of this growth happened in the late 19th century.
 In 1871 the population of Lancaster was still only 9,713.
 It more than doubled in 30 years partly due to boundary changes.

 As Lancaster grew new buildings were added.
 Ryelands House was built in 1836.
 The militia barracks in White Cross was built in 1854.

 However from about 1800 Lancaster declined dramatically as a port.
 This was mainly because of competition from Liverpool, which was a much larger town.
 Lancaster could not compete with Liverpool's facilities.

 Nevertheless in the 19th century there was a considerable cotton industry in Lancaster but it did not dominate the town in the way it did towns further South.
 Much of the prosperity of Lancaster depended on making oilcloth and linoleum.
 This new industry began in the mid 19th century.